CAS IN 399

 Internship Requirements

-To be approved to register for IN 399 in summer 2026, you must secure an offer from an off-campus organization that is unaffiliated with BU.
+To be approved to register for IN 399 in Fall 2026, you must secure an offer from an off-campus organization that is unaffiliated with BU.
 The offer must be secured prior to submitting your application, and the internship must meet the following criteria:

-- Start on or before June 29, 2026
+- Start on or before September 14, 2026

-- Be offered through an organization that is not affiliated with BU (Note: for the purposes of this course, Boston Medical Center is considered an off-campus site.
+- Be offered through an organization that is not affiliated with BU.
+(Note: for the purposes of this course, Boston Medical Center is considered an off-campus site.
 If you have an internship at BMC, you may apply.)

 International Students: Additional Requirements and Information